DigitalPublishingToolkit/NN09/md/10Rules.md

 Another strategy has already been mentioned several times: filter sovereignty.
-Unlike the centralized assertive powers of the platform, filter sovereignty is constructed from end-to-end, i.e., also achieved in decentralized ways.
+Unlike the centralized assertive powers of the platform, filter sovereignty is constructed from end-to-end, i.e., achieved in decentralized ways.
 In the future, we will come to rely on this autonomy and be empowered to connect with everything and everyone we like, just as we will be able to effectively block out everything and